arangodb/docs/3.7/tutorials-reduce-memory-footprint.md

 AQL Query Memory Usage
 ----------------------

-In addition to all above buffers and caches, AQL queries will use additional memory during their execution, to process your data and build up result sets.
+In addition to all the buffers and caches above, AQL queries will use additional memory during their execution to process your data and build up result sets.
 This memory is used during the query execution only and will be released afterwards, in contrast to the held memory for buffers and caches.